Maine Nurse Practitioner Licensure Steps - 2023

 What's Here? - Table of Contents

-Follow along to learn how to earn your nurse practitioner (NP) license in Maine:
+Follow below to learn how to become a nurse practitioner (NP) in Maine.

 Prospective advanced practice registered nurses (APRNs), and NPs, must hold a valid and unencumbered registered nurse (RN) license to practice in Maine which may be a single state license or an NLC multistate license from one of the member states.

 The application process involves the submission of an application form, payment of required fees, and provision of supporting documents as requested by the Maine State Board of Nursing.
 You can apply for an RN license by Examination or Endorsement.